Zzackllack/Zzackllack/README.md

   - Playing Piano: 🎹 Music is a big part of my life.
   - Sports: 🥋 I trained Judo for 6 years and enjoy staying active.
   - Technology & Electronics: 🔌 I'm passionate about anything involving tech or electrical stuff.

-## What I Do

-I'm currently focusing on expanding my knowledge and skills in various areas, including:

-- **Programming:** I'm always exploring new programming languages and tools.
-Right now, I'm particularly interested in Java, Python and Tailwind CSS.
-- **Projects:** Check out my repositories to see some of my recent work.
-I'm working on a Python project called **Website-scanner**, a tool designed to scan a webpage for various types of media files, including images, videos, audios, and links to external video hosting sites.
-The tool downloads the found media files to a specified directory and logs the results for easy reference.

-- **Learning:** In my computer science class, I've learned the basics of Java.
-I'm continually learning and growing, and I'm open to new challenges and opportunities that come my way.
-- **Flipper Zero:** I also own a Flipper Zero and enjoy writing scripts for it.
-If you don't know, the Flipper Zero is a versatile multi-tool for hackers and hardware enthusiasts.
-- **NAS & Server:** I manage a NAS and a server, which has deepened my interest in network storage and server management.

 ## Tools & Technologies